-Calculation tests: Laboratory experiments require that one must be able to perform simple calculations (concentrations, dilutions) quickly and accurately, and be able to prepare solutions (instructions: https://130.15.90.125/BioLab/solutions-and-cultures/1_1.html).
-A calculation session will be offered 3 times (see web site for dates).
-Students will take a calculation test at the beginning of each lab (6 calculation tests).
-Each calculation test includes 5 calculations (less than 1 min needed per calculation).
-Pipetting test: Before a student perform the first lab, he will first learn and train how to pipette consistently and accurately (instructions: https://130.15.90.125/BioLab/equipment/micropipettes.html).
-Student can come in person Mon-Fri 10am-6pm to practice pipetting before taking the first lab.
-Each student can take the test before taking their first lab or at the beginning of their first lab.
+Pipetting test: Before a student perform experiments, he will first learn and train how to pipette consistently and accurately (instructions: https://130.15.90.125/BioLab/equipment/micropipettes.html) before taking the test.
 The test requires the student to pipet 3 times a fixed volume and is marked by a balance.
 Pipetting accuracy assessment: each pipetting within 2% of the expected value will give 75 out of 100% (3 x 25%).
 Pipetting reproducibility: 3 pipetting within 2% of each other will give 25% out of 100%.
 Each incorrect handling of the micropipettes may results in 2% penalty.

-Taking a lab and lab reports: Student pair will book your lab at their desired date/time at least 24h ahead.
-Student pair do not have to notify if they do not attend their scheduled lab and it is the student responsibility to rebook a missed lab and to notify their labmate.
-Students have read and understood theory, material (and how to use equipment) and practical.Report (lab book) has been printed and is filled and followed to perform experiments and report results.
-Student pair analyze/interpret experimental data and give lab report to instructors (one report per student pair).
-Student get their lab report back before starting next lab.
+Taking a lab and lab reports: Student pairs have read and understood theory, material (and how to use equipment) and practical.
+The lab report is filled and followed to perform experiments and report results (one lab report per project).
+Student pair analyze/interpret experimental data and give lab report to instructors (one lab report per student pair per project).
+Student submit the lab reports for each project once they are completed.
+The marking of the lab reports is made in consultation with the student pairs to ensure transparency.

-Final exam: The final examination is practical and is done individually (no lab mate).
-Students cannot take the final at the same time as their labmate (lab book needed to take the final).
-Students can schedule their final exam at any time Mon-Fri 10am-6pm as soon as they have completed the 6 labs.
+Final exam: The final examination is practical and is done individually.
+Students cannot take the final at the same time as their labmate (lab book, equipment and supplies needed to take the final).
+Students can schedule their final exam at any time Mon-Fri 10am-6pm as soon as they have completed the 2 lab projects.